-When considering a change in jobs, or even when starting your first job, it’s important to consider the costs of where you will be living.
+When considering a career change, or even when starting your first job, it’s important to consider the cost of living in your new city.
 Salaries are typically indicative of what an area’s cost of living is, and depending on the market, that might be higher or lower than the national average.

-Pittsburgh continues to enjoy a lower cost of living compared to most major metropolitan areas, and is starting to draw in the best and the brightest from a wide variety of industries.
+Based on a cost of living comparison, Pittsburgh is more affordable than most major metropolitan areas, and is starting to draw in the best and the brightest from a wide variety of industries.
 Couple that with its other attractive incentives, and you’ll find that no matter if you are a single household or a family, your paycheck will stretch further in the City of Champions.
 Looking for a great place to start a new career?
 You’ll definitely get more bang for your buck by moving to Pittsburgh.

 Innovative Companies Attract Talented People

-One of the major draws for attracting first class talent to the many major companies that have set up an office in Pittsburgh (such as Google and Uber) is the low cost of living.
+Low cost of living is one draw for attracting top talent to the many major companies that have set up an office in Pittsburgh (such as Google and Uber).
 According to the Economic Policy Institute’s Family Budget Calculator, Pittsburgh’s costs on average are 1% lower than the national cost of living average.
 This means that for two adults to live modestly in Allegheny County, they will need to make $45,046 annually, while a family of four will need $79,486 to get by each year.
 When you consider that it takes $86,896 for a family for four to live in Fort Lauderdale, or $92,295 in Los Angeles, Pittsburgh is an attractive place to live, work, and start a family.

 Over the past couple of years Pittsburgh has been going through a transformation, from a Rust Belt city to a leader in technology and innovation.
 Despite the transformation and influx of new industries, Pittsburgh has not seen the dramatic increase in everyday items that has afflicted much larger cities.
 Groceries, dining, and entertainment costs are all relatively affordable, and are reflective of the lower cost of living Pittsburgh enjoys.
 This means that more Pittsburghers are able to get out and enjoy the many amenities their city has to offer.